 Knowing your competitors in business and what products they offer, is what helps your business stand out.
-“Who are my competitors?” is an information that every serious business seeks.
+Knowing your competitors is information that every serious business seeks.
 This information is helpful because your startup can set its product pricing better in the marketplace and create better marketing campaigns in the process.

-The marketing strategies that you can create as a result of your knowledge about your competitors will attack any weaknesses that your competitors have in the marketplace and your business performance will skyrocket as a result.
+The marketing strategies that you can create as a result of your knowledge about your competitors will attack any weaknesses that they may have in the marketplace and your business performance will skyrocket as a result.
 Assessing threats posed by current competitors and new entrants in the market is also vital to the success of your business.

 In this article, we want to explain what you need to know about your competitors in business and how you can utilize that information to your advantage.